 Congress attacks LDF govt in Kerala on PricewaterhouseCoopers consultancy

-Launching a tirade against the LDF government in Kerala on the decision to award the consultancy of e-mobility project to audit firm PricewaterhouseCoopers (PwC), the Congress on Sunday alleged that it was in violation of norms and should be revoked.
-No tenders had been issued by the government before hiring the London headquarteredcompany for preparing a Detailed Project Report (DPR) for the project, Leader of Opposition in the assembly Ramesh Chennithala told reporters here.
+Launching a tirade against the LDF government in Kerala on the decision to award the consultancy of e-mobility project to PricewaterhouseCoopers Pvt ltd, the Congress on Sunday alleged that it was in violation of norms and should be revoked.
+No tenders had been issued by the government before hiring the London headquartered company for preparing a Detailed Project Report (DPR) for the project, Leader of Opposition in the assembly Ramesh Chennithala told reporters here.

 This was a gross violation of existing norms and therefore 'illegal', he said.
 According to a government order, the decision to award the consultancy to the company was takenat a meeting chaired by Chief Minister Pinarayi Vijayan on August 17.